Max Jean: Career summary

-Max Jean was born in Marseille.
+Jean was born in Marseille.
 Early in his career, his name was incorrectly listed as Jean Max on an entry form and he was often known by this name subsequently.
 He was Formule France champion in 1968 – driving for the works GRAC team, and taking 11 victories from the series' 17 events – in a field that included future two-time 24 Hours of Le Mans race winner Gérard Larrousse and future Formula One driver Jean-Pierre Jarier.
 His success encouraged Ecurie GRAC to construct a Formula Three car for him to run in 1969, but results were meager.
 He finished tenth at the Pau round and seventh in Dijon, but these were his only two race finishes in the French championship and he frequently failed to qualify for races.

-In 1970 he parted company from GRAC and secured funding from the lubricants manufacturer Motul to run a works-supported Tecno car.
+In 1970, Jean parted company from GRAC and secured funding from the lubricants manufacturer Motul to run a works-supported Tecno car.
 At the opening race of the season, in Nogaro, he finished in second position.
 He repeated this placing in the fourth and fifth rounds of the championship at Linas-Montlhéry and Magny-Cours.
 However, apart from a sixth placed finish in round eight at Dijon and ninth on aggregate at the second visit to Nogaro, he did not reach the finishing flag in any of his other appearances, having suffered from a variety of mechanical failures.
 Nevertheless, despite his disappointing performances in Formula Three, he was drafted into the works Tecno team for Formula Two races at Paul Ricard in France and Tulln-Langenlebarn in Austria, where he finished in seventh and 13th places, respectively.